Ankit-TheYoungSoul/knowgit/README.md

 # knowgit
-This Repo is to make understand other about Git and GitHub
+This Repo is to make understand other about Git and GitHub.
+/n
+adding next line.